AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/google-forms-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Forms modules
-description: The Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.
+description: The Adobe Workfront Fusion Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.
 ---

 # Google Forms modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.
+The Adobe Workfront Fusion Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.

 In order to use Google Docs with Adobe Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).